 Before we take any action we will send a letter telling you about the liability order.
 The letter will ask you to make contact, firstly to make sure that all applications for Discount and Exemptions have been made where necessary and secondly to discuss the possibility of agreeing a payment arrangement.

 If you have difficulty budgeting for your council tax or you have other debts which affect your ability to pay you can seek debt advice from a local branch of the Citizens Advice Bureau, further information and other useful links.

 Where action is necessary careful consideration will be given to select the most appropriate recovery option from the following;

 Instruct Local or Private Agents

 Details of the debt are passed to the Council’s Agents or Private Agents if the taxpayer lives out of the Wealden area.
 The Agents will visit the taxpayers property and assess whether there are sufficient goods and belongings to remove and sell to raise funds towards the outstanding council tax.
-For further information about agents and the fees that can be added, read this document on the reform of bailiff law.
+For further information about agents and the fees that can be added please read our Bailiff Reform website page

 Attachment to Earnings Order